gwiam/awt_atoyom/porting_level.md

     - all of the point lights for the windows
     - the door was translated correctly
     - enemies are present
-    - reflection probe was translated correctly
+    - reflection probe, navigation region and environment were at least somewhat translated

 # Issue: